puppetlabs/puppet-docs/source/pe/3.7/quick_start_install_mono.markdown

 To log in to the console, you can select the **Start Using Puppet Enterprise Now** button that appears at the end of the web-based installer or follow the steps below.

 1. **On your control workstation**, open a web browser and point it to the address supplied by the installer; for example, https://master.example.com.
    You will receive a warning about an untrusted certificate.
 This is because _you_ were the signing authority for the console's certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority. **Ignore the warning and accept the certificate**.
-The steps to do this [vary by browser][console_cert].
+The steps to do this [vary by browser](./console_accessing.html).
 2. On the login page for the console, **log in** with the username **admin** and the password you provided when installing the puppet master.

    The console GUI loads in your browser.